-On site visitors to the collection must also receive the written approval of a USNM curator prior to alteration of specimens.
+On-site visitors to the collection must also follow the above procedure prior to alteration of specimens.

-Bottom line, specimens cannot be altered in any way without the written approval of a USNM curator.
+Specimens cannot be altered in any way without the written approval of a USNM curator.

 When permission for sexing specimens has been given, incisions must be performed to avoid cutting skeletal elements and viscera; incisions should be kept as small as possible.